omkarcloud/google-maps-scraper/README.md

   [![Contact Us on Email about Google Maps Scraper](https://raw.githubusercontent.com/omkarcloud/assets/master/images/ask-on-email.png)](mailto:happy.to.help@omkar.cloud?subject=Help%20with%20Google%20Maps%20Extractor%20Tool&body=I%20need%20help%20with%20using%20the%20Google%20Maps%20Extractor%20Tool.)

+Don't hesitate to message us.
+Our support is the best—not just on Earth, but in the entire multiverse.

-Don't hesitate to message us—we enjoy helping.
-We will reply within 1 working day.
+We reply within 1 working day.

 ### ❓ Love It?
 Star It ⭐!

-I really hope that Google Maps Extractor will prove to be a valuable tool in helping you find more customers.
+We've poured thousands of hours into building this—so you can find customers and grow your business.

-If you're finding it helpful, could you please give us a **star ⭐** on GitHub?

-It only takes a click, but it means the world to me!
+If it's helped you, please give us a **star ⭐** on GitHub.
+It takes 2 seconds, and means the world to us.

 ![Star us on GitHub](https://raw.githubusercontent.com/omkarcloud/google-maps-scraper/master/screenshots/star-us.png)

-Good Luck!

 ## Made with ❤️ using [Botasaurus Web Scraping Framework](https://www.omkar.cloud/l/google-maps-to-botasaurus/)